 The rate of pay for substitutes will be reviewed and established on an annual basis by the Board of Directors.
-Substitutes who work past the established 1/2 day will be paid at the full day rate.
+Substitutes who work past the established I/2 day will be paid at the full day rate.
 This does not include lunchroom duty.

-A certified substitute who replaces the same contracted teacher twenty consecutive days or more is considered a long term substitute.
-The rate of pay for a long term substitute will be established by the Board of Directors on an annual basis.
+A certified substitute who replaces the same contracted teacher twenty consecutive days or more is considered a long-term substitute.
+The rate of pay for a long-term substitute will be established by the Board of Directors on an annual basis.

-P A non-certified substitute m ay not work k over 20 days on th ne same assign ment.
+A non-certified substitute may not work over 20 days on the same assignment.